pepicrft/ppineraes-old/posts/2021-02-16-owning-your-workflows.md

 ---
 layout: post
-title: "Owning your workflows"
+title: 'Owning your workflows'
-categories: ["tooling", "software", "developer productivity", "javascripts"]
+categories: ['tooling', 'software', 'developer productivity', 'javascripts']
 ---

 The more I work with Javascript and Ruby,